 Deliver on Expectations Everything up to this point is about creating a set of expectations in the mind of the consumer.
 Some call delivering on the brand promise.
 In businesses, that consumer may be an employee, a partner or a customer.
-Whatever you call deliver, and whoever your customer is, number 9 means innovation doesn't stop until you deliver the promise to the customer.
+Innovation doesn't stop until you deliver on the promise.

-Be Brave Lady Gaga flaunts her contrarian interpretation of culture, and by doing so, redefines it.
+1 O Be Brave Lady Gaga flaunts her contrarian interpretation of culture, and by doing so, redefines it.
 She unabashedly confronts convention.
 Organizations that want to innovate need to be brave, relying on a deep-seated trust in their work, and not on benchmarking studies about how other organizations are doing things.
 The brave recognize risks worth taking.